 Amos House, founded in 1976, consists of a campus of 14 buildings including a restaurant, permanent supportive housing and a mother-child reunification center.
 Its growth includes a 90-Day Recovery- Based Program, ten buildings dedicated to supportive housing, a Mother-Child Reunification Program, culinary and carpentry training program, a literacy center and social enterprise businesses that employ men and women and generate income.
 Amos House has moved from a grass-roots soup kitchen to a comprehensive social service agency with a staff of over 50 employees, more than half of whom are former residents.

-Pictured, left to right: Eileen Hayes, President and CEO, Amos House and Patricia Antonelli, Partner at Partridge Snow & Hahn LLP and a member of the Board of Directors of Amos House.
+Pictured, left to right: Eileen Hayes, President and CEO, Amos House and PA, Partner at Partridge Snow & Hahn LLP and a member of the Board of Directors of Amos House.

 In September, Partridge Snow & Hahn LLP donated 25 teddy bears to the Pediatrics Unit at Memorial Hospital of Rhode Island.
 “We are very pleased to be able to commemorate our milestone anniversary by making this donation and helping to bring smiles to some of the Hospital’s youngest patients.” said Managing Partner David Gilden.